tiiuae/ghaf/README.md

 If you would like to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md) and consider opening a pull request.
 One or more maintainers will use GitHub's review feature to review your pull request.

-In case of any bugs or errors in the content, feel free just to create an [issue](https://github.com/tiiuae/ghaf/issues).
+In case of any bugs or errors in the content, feel free to create an [issue](https://github.com/tiiuae/ghaf/issues).
 You can also [create an issue from code](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-code).
-The Ghaf team use issues to track suggestions or other information as well.

 ## Licensing